Creating and managing change requests using Smart IT

 Plan and schedule

-After you save the initial draft of a change request, you can link related tickets such as changes, incidents, and service requests (see "Scenarios for creating tickets using Smart IT" in Related topics).
-If the change request was created from an incident or service request, then that ticket is automatically linked as a related item.
-To link a change request to other types of related requests (such as problem investigations and known errors), you must use the mid-tier based UI for the BMC Change Management application in the BMC Remedy ITSM Suite.
+After you save the initial draft of a change request, you can link related tickets such as changes, incidents, and service requests (see "Relating items to the current ticket" in Related topics).
+If the change request was created from an incident or service request, that ticket is automatically linked as a related item.

-Smart IT does not support the following related request types, which are supported in the BMC Change Management application:
+Smart IT does not support the following related request types that are supported in the BMC Change Management application:

 - Software Library Item